 No exceptions will be made to the 60-day retroactive except for the following –

 1. Terminations because of death

-Health plan terminations will be made beyond the 60-day retroactivity period to the date of death of the member when the Participating Governmental Unit provides Group Benefits Strategies (GBS) with a valid death certificate.
+Health plan terminations will be made beyond the 60-day retroactivity period to the date of death of the member when the Participating Governmental Unit provides Gallagher Benefit Services (GBS) with a valid death certificate.
 Fees and payments withheld by the health plan, healthcare provider, and/or reinsurance premiums will be subtracted from the amount owed to the governmental unit.
 In the case of health plans with monthly capitation payments to providers, the CCMHG will make an estimate of these payments made on behalf of the member since his/her death and will subtract this from the premium credited to the governmental unit.
 The estimate will not be a subject of dispute.

 2. Member enrolled with two CCMHG employers for the same period (BCBS only)